gauchm/ealstm_regional_modeling/README.md

 ```

 ### Train model
-To train a model, run the following line of code from the terminal
+To train an LSTM model, run the following line of code from the terminal

 ```
 python main.py train --camels_root /path/to/CAMELS